oganm/ogbox/README.md

 `getVersion`, `setVersion` and `setDate` functions allow manipulation of DESCRIPTION files.
 I use them for auto updating packages.

-`forkOldCRAN` allows you to create a github repository for an older version of a cran package which can be followed up by `install_github` or `Remotes` in your DESCRIPTION file if you really need an older version to make things work.
+`forkCRAN` allows you to create a github repository for a current or older version of a cran package which can be followed up by `install_github` or `Remotes` in your DESCRIPTION file if you really need an older version of a package or want to make some changes yourself

 ### List unpacking